Catherine is a talented analyst with a robust grounding in public policy and the government environment

 Catherine specialises in public policy and analysis, research and evaluation and communications.
-Her machinery of government and political experience enables her to support a wide range of sectors, including social services, health, economic development, finance and government, justice, environment, primary industries, and education.
+Her machinery of government and political experience enables her to support a wide range of sectors, including social services, health, economic development, finance and governance, justice, environment, primary industries, and education.

-Catherine joined our firm’s ‘Evidence, Insights and Analysis’ work cluster in 2019, as part of our highly competitive analyst programme, which seeks to identify and grow talented people, especially in public policy consulting.
+Highly organised and adaptable, Catherine learns quickly and thrives in high-pressure environments.
+She joined our firm’s Evidence, Insights and Analysis work cluster in 2019 as part of our very competitive analyst programme, which seeks to identify and grow talented people, especially in public policy consulting.

-Examples of Catherine’s recent work:
+Examples of Catherine’s work

 Catherine holds a current National Security Confidential Clearance and has also recently completed courses in professional writing and machinery of government.